averyrijos/mythologies_of_the_heart_essays/README.md

 The dead speak back.
 Bureaucracy is dissected in unsent letters.
 And silence — the gaps — becomes a methodology of revolt.

-> *“Writing is that neutral, composite, oblique space where our subject slips away, the negative where all identity is lost, starting with the very identity of the body writing.”* — *Roland Barthes, The Pleasure of the Text*

 🔗 **What you’ll find here**:
 - A rhizomatic essay that deterritorializes Barthes’ *Mythologies* into generative architectures for dreaming.
 - A *Politics of the Dreamable*: a praxis to conjure what is yet unrealized into the Real.